PRODUCERS | PERFORMERS | PURVEYORS | PREACHERS

 ’The overwhelming reaction to the song was wonderful; we wanted to release it early as a ‘Thank You'.
 'Feather Jesus’ is about death & loss and how people cope, celebrate and even embrace it’.

-The second single was a heavy, industrial re-working of ‘That Wave’ an original by the band XTC, taken from the album Nonsuch, the band and their version of the track will be featuring on the new XTC documentary aired later this year on SKY ARTS.
+The second single was a heavy, industrial re-working of ‘That Wave’ an original by the band XTC, taken from the album Nonsuch, the band and their version of the track feature on the new XTC documentary, available on SKY ARTS and NOW TV.

 ’We are big fans of XTC and 'That Wave’ is a song so overflowing with ideas that we fell in love with it .The original has a wave-like feel and we wanted to see if we could do that too but in a much more chaotic and stormy fashion.’

 The third single, Ursa Minor is an ode to David Bowie and is featured on Clash Magazine.
-Lastly Palio, a track about the glorious, passionate and patriotic race in Sienna is featured here on The Independent
+The last single, 'Palio', a track about the glorious, passionate and patriotic race in Sienna is featured here on The Independent

 ‘Dialectik' features their debut single, ‘Sunshine’ that came with three distinct remixes from the likes of Jazzanova’s Alexander Barck & Comixxx, LA’s Thirftworks and Netherlands Julien Mier.
 This was followed by 2nd single, ‘Kelby’, accompanied by a stunning video titled, ‘Chase’, from director Lily Baldwin and starring model Edie Charles.
 The band recently featured on Berlin artist Robot Koch’s haunting track, ‘Spine released on Monkeytown Records.
 They recently re-worked his new track, ‘Heart as a River’, out now

-Fassine have a keen ear for the cinematic, with their songs featuring as the backdrop of high-profile American TV drama’s: including Sky Atlantic’s 'The Following', Fox’s 'Lucifer',Sony’s 'The Art Of More' & more.
+Fassine have a keen ear for the cinematic, with their songs featuring as the backdrop of TV drama’s: including Sky Atlantic’s 'The Following', Fox’s 'Lucifer',Sony’s 'The Art Of More', 'Sins of the father' & more.